ashutoshbsathe/yacv/docs/getting-started.md

 If everything run successfully, you should see a new folder named `yacv_ll1-simple/` in your directory.
 Explore this folder to examine the output

 To use `yacv` with your own grammar and string, simply write down your [grammar](/yacv/grammar) rules in a text file and use that to create a new [config](/yacv/config) for `yacv`.
-Then you can pass path to this config to `yacv` to get your visualizations.
+Then you can pass path to this config to `yacv` to get your visualizations

 Also check out [`examples/`](https://github.com/ashutoshbsathe/yacv/tree/main/examples) directory for more such example configs